Bounds for modified Lommel functions of the first kind and their ratios: Further bounds for modified Lommel functions of the first kind and their ratios

 \begin{remark} For fixed $y>0$, both bounds of (\ref{thmu9}) are $O(x^{\mu+1})$, as $x\downarrow0$.
 For fixed $x>0$, as $y\rightarrow\infty$, the lower bound is $O(y^{1/2}\mathrm{e}^{-y})$, which is the correct order (see (\ref{linfty})), whereas the upper bound is $O(y^{3/2}\mathrm{e}^{-y})$.
 That the upper bound is not of the correct order as $y\rightarrow\infty$ can be at least partly traced back to the use of the inequality $b_{\mu,\nu}(x)<\frac{\mu-\nu+1}{2}$ (which is very crude for large $x$) in obtaining inequality (\ref{hopdf0}) from the lower bound of (\ref{upper1}).
-In deriving the lower bound (\ref{thmu9}), we used the refined inequality (\ref{bcrude2}) to obtain inequality (\ref{mncz}), which enabled us to obtain the correct order as $y\rightarrow\infty$, but using this inequality to bound the lower bound of (\ref{upper1}) leads to an integral that is less tractable than (\ref{mjyu}).
-The upper bound of (\ref{312018}) is of the much worse order $O(y^{-\nu}\mathrm{e}^{-y/(\mu+\nu+3)})$ as $y\rightarrow\infty$, which results from the fact that inequality (\ref{hopdf}) is much less accurate than (\ref{hopdf0}) in this limit. \end{remark}
+In deriving the lower bound (\ref{thmu9}), we used the refined inequality (\ref{bcrude2}) to obtain inequality (\ref{mncz}), which enabled us to obtain the correct order as $y\rightarrow\infty$, but using this inequality to bound the lower bound of (\ref{upper1}) leads to an integral that is less tractable than (\ref{mjyu}). \end{remark}